Complexity of the Zero Set of a Matrix Schubert Ideal: Background

-The \defn{matrix Schubert variety} associated to $w \in \symgrp{n}$ is the Zariski closure $\msv{w}:= \overline{{\B}w{\B}} \subset \C^{n \times n}$.
+The \defn{matrix Schubert variety} associated to $w \in \symgrp{n}$ is the Zariski closure $\msv{w}\coloneq \overline{\B_-w\B_+}\subseteq \C^{n \times n}$.
 Fulton introduced matrix Schubert varieties in 1992 in his study of degeneracy loci of a map of flagged vector bundles \cite{Fulton:1992aa}.
 He described the ideals defining matrix Schubert varieties combinatorially using Rothe diagrams.
-However, we will follow conventions set in \cite{Donten-Bury:2023aa} and describe the defining ideals using opposite Rothe diagrams.